Deron Shields: Kicker Rock Eric Rock: Hikers at South Plaza

 The Most Immersive Galapagos Itinerary Available!

 The Galapagos is a “must-see” destination for any nature traveler.
 But how you see the islands is another matter altogether.
 The vast majority of Galapagos visitors travel aboard larger ships with dozens (and dozens!) of other passengers, all going ashore together in large groups.
 For more adventurous travelers who prefer an active experience focused solely on nature, rather than fellow travelers, this trip offers a secluded eye-level encounter with the islands and their wildlife.
 In fact, with our special kayaking permits and very small group size, this Galapagos adventure is truly in a class by itself.
 Here’s why:

 Kayaking Permits = A Unique Itinerary!

 Through permits originally secured by Olaf Malver, Nat Hab's Chief Exploratory Officer who pioneered kayak expeditions in the Galapagos decades ago, we have permission from Galapagos National Park for guided kayaking exploration that goes far beyond the standard land- and sea-based excursions most Galapagos visitors participate in.
 Kayaking lets us discover the water and shoreline at eye-level, with seabirds bobbing alongside and turtles in view just below the surface.

 The Smallest Groups—and Best Group-to-Guide Ratio (7:1!)

-With a maximum of 14 guests led by two Galapagos National Park-certified NHA Expedition Leaders, this trip offers the smallest group size you'll find in the Galapagos.
+With approximately 14 guests led by two Galapagos National Park-certified NHA Expedition Leaders, this trip offers the smallest group size you'll find in the Galapagos.
 The typical ratio for most boat tours is 16 guests to one naturalist guide.
 Our ratio is one guide for just seven guests.
 This gives us flexibility to offer different concurrent activities: for instance, one group can paddle along the shoreline near while another group opts for a deepwater snorkeling opportunity.
 With two Expedition Leaders, you don't miss out on any interpretation: equally qualified guides accompany each set of guests when we divide into smaller groups.

 A Private Stay at Our Safari-Style Tortoise Camp